 Here’s a scenario: Phil and Joyce have a high-deductible insurance plan that’s HSA-eligible.
 They save the maximum amount every year and pay for medical bills out of pocket with their checking account.

 Phil and Joyce retire at 45, but they’re not eligible for social security for at least 17 more years.
 They also have to wait 14 years to withdraw money from their IRA and 401k without paying a 10% penalty.
 This means they need a way to pay for expenses without incurring excessive fees.

 Enter the HSA.
 Because Phil and Joyce always used their bank account for health expenses, their HSA has enough money to cover their cost of living.
 They can withdraw money from their HSA tax-free and penalty-free because they’ll use their medical receipts to reimburse themselves.

 Enter HSAs.
-Having a savings account specifically set aside for medical bills is one more way to ease the burden of healthcare.
-Even though retirees can plan ahead for housing, transportation and other major line items, they can’t decrease their healthcare costs without foregoing it or avoiding a doctor.
+Having an HSA expressly set aside for medical bills is one more way to ease the burden of healthcare.
+Even though retirees can plan ahead for housing, transportation, and other major line items, they can’t decrease their healthcare costs without foregoing it or avoiding a doctor.

 If you don’t have health insurance available through your workplace, you can open an HSA with any company you want.
 Like bank accounts, HSAs have their own fee structures and fund offerings.
 Compare HSA providers carefully before choosing one, so you’re not paying unnecessary fees.